annegautham/annegautham.github.io/index.md

     title="Portfolio"
     page_url="/portfolio/"
     image_path="/assets/images/portfolio.png"
-    description="I've employed the engineering process of design, build, test, and repeat on personal projects as well as projects for classes, engineering teams, and research.
-By forging ahead using all the resources at my disposal have allowed me to learn, and fail, a lot, while researching, tinkering, and developing some cool things along the way." %}
+    description="I've employed the engineering process of iterative design and testing on projects for classes, engineering teams, personal use, and research.
+By exhausting all the resources at my disposal, I've learned by failing, and have conducted research, tinkered, and developed cool things along the way." %}

 {% include card.html
     title="Blog"